 Step 2: Setup OpenVPN Clients in Ubuntu

-$ sudo yum install openvpn #CentOS 8/7/6 $ sudo apt install openvpn #Ubuntu/Debian $ sudo dnf install openvpn #Fedora 22+/CentOS 8
+$ sudo yum install openvpn #RHEL-based Systems $ sudo apt install openvpn #Debian-based Systems $ sudo dnf install openvpn #Fedora Linux

 9. On a desktop system, you also need to install the network-manager-openvpn package to make VPN settings from the graphical interface.

-$ sudo yum install network-manager-openvpn #CentOS 8/7/6 $ sudo apt install network-manager-openvpn #Ubuntu/Debian $ sudo dnf install network-manager-openvpn #Fedora 22+/CentOS 8
+$ sudo yum install network-manager-openvpn #RHEL-based Systems $ sudo apt install network-manager-openvpn #Debian-based Systems $ sudo dnf install network-manager-openvpn #Fedora Linux

 10. After installing the above packages, start the OpenVPN service, for now, enable it to automatically start at system boot and check its status to confirm that it’s up and running.

-$ sudo systemctl start openvpn $ sudo systemctl enble openvpn $ sudo systemctl status openvpn
+$ sudo systemctl start openvpn $ sudo systemctl enable openvpn $ sudo systemctl status openvpn